 If you don’t mind spending a little bit of money on new plastics and/or graphics, then I highly suggest doing it.
 It will allow you to sell the bike quicker and you might get your money back doing it.
 It makes the bike look really nice and fresh because not everything is scratched up anymore.

 You don’t need to go overboard on replacing or refurbishing parts, such as repainting the frame, case covers, etc. along with plastic and graphics to make it literally look new, otherwise buyers might think there is something suspicious and get scared away.

 Make sure not to just clean it before someone comes to look at it, but also for the pictures, because it’s not very inviting to look at a bike that is dirty in the ad.

-Pictures is an absolute must if you want to sell a bike.
+Pictures are an absolute must if you want to sell a dirt bike, or anything for that matter.
 People don’t want to travel far without seeing a bike and find out that it’s an absolute wreck.
-I suggest that you post at least one or two pictures of your bike/item.
+I suggest that you post at least 2 or 3 pictures of your dirt bike.

 Replying to buyers:

 First of all, if you are using Craigslist and are not going to check your email every day or two, then please put a phone number so someone can reach you!!!
 I see hundreds of ads that do not have a phone number, so I have to wait for them to reply on email, that is if they reply at all.

 If you do check your email every day then you should be good, but I would still say that a phone number is a must.

 When a buyer arrives, make sure you are kind to them and do not get upset or have an unusual behavior at all.
 Probably the number one rule I use when selling bikes is “being honest.”
 You have to tell the truth and not hide anything to the seller so that they won’t come back to you after buying the bike complaining about something you lied about.